anoduck/Biber-OpenBSD/README.md

 ## Installing Biber on OpenBSD

+It's time to play everyone's favorite game, "Do as I say, not as I do."

 As you perform this install, keep in mind, you do not want to use `sudo` or `doas` for any of the following commands, nor do you want to perform these steps as root.
-Doing so *will result in the corruption of your system's perl distribution*.
+Doing so **will result in the corruption of your system's perl distribution**.

 ### Install Perlbrew